-Traditionally, there are two ways of cooling a data center: air-based cooling and liquid-based cooling.
+For the purpose of explaining it, we’re going to separate the traditional data center cooling into two different categories.
+There are two ways of cooling a data center: air-based cooling and liquid-based cooling.

 Data center smart assistant and AI technology is also an important innovation when it comes to cooling a data center.
 It is reported that data centers use 75 percent more cooling than needed.
 According to datacenterknowledge.com (linked above), cooling a data center is there for risk management, but the amount of money spent on cooling is more than required.
 A smart assistant like AdeptDC helps data centers save on costs because it lets you know the data center manager know when and how much cooling is needed.
 It uses smart cooling and machine learning to read CPU and GPU temperatures and processes that data in real time.
 This software will help data centers become more cooling efficient.

 Another new innovation is a data center cooling robot that monitors the temperature and humidity levels of the server from the inside of the cabinet.
 The OneNeck robot sensor is placed on the bottom of the cabinet and moves to the top and back down again scanning for heat and humidity levels.
 The robot is able to detect hot spots within the rack.
 One can check these levels from their smart device never having to open up the cabinet.
 This technology is smarter and more efficient allowing managers to cool only areas that need cooling.
 Instead of wasting energy cooling the entire data center.

 What is thermal vibration cooling technology?